WHERE AM I LOCATED?

 I am in S Portland, John’s Landing area, off S Macadam Ave.
 (Formerly SW Portland, now redistricted into S Portland).
 Group classes are at the nearby Korean Presbyterian Church.

-I also have a new 2nd teaching location in Beaverton, available one day a week (currently Friday).
+I also have had a new 2nd teaching location in Beaverton, available one day a week.
+Only with sufficient interest will I restart this.

 AM I ACCEPTING NEW STUDENTS?